Fisheries House, Station Industrial Estate, Newton Stewart, Dumfries & Galloway, Scotland. DG8 6ND

 The Luce is fed from two Waters which originate in the Ayrshire moors - the Main Water of Luce and the Cross Water of Luce.
 The two Waters meet at the village of New Luce, 6 miles north of the sea.
 From here, the river gently flows through farmland and broadleaved woodland before entering the sea at Luce Bay.
 The majority of the river is managed by Stair Estates.

 The Cree rises high in the South Ayrshire hills at Loch Moan and meanders down through moorlands and forests before entering the sea near Newton Stewart.
 The river was immortalised in Robert Burn's late eighteenth century poem 'The Flowery Banks of Cree'.
 Its catchment extends over 198 square miles, draining the Carrick and Glentrool forests as well as those at Kirroughtree and Cairnsmore of Fleet.
 The river's appearance changes dramatically over its length, from the stately splendour of the Water of Minnoch to the tidal pools of the lower Cree.
 The river is a spate river with a reputation for rising rapidly and a good fall of rain in the evening can mean that the water is in perfect condition by the next morning.

-Historically, the Cree supported an extensive net and coble fishery in the estuary and good catches were made on an annual basis.
+Historically, the Cree supported an extensive net and coble fishery and stake net fishery in the estuary and good catches were made on an annual basis.
 The fishery was most productive in the summer months.
-Stake nets have also been in operation on the estuary for many years.

 The main settlement in the Cree catchment is the small town of Newton Stewart, with adjacent hamlet Minnigaff, which the Cree flows through for around 1.5 miles of its length.
 The wildlife around the Cree is impressive with red squirrels and deer inhabiting the broadleaved woodland areas.
 Characteristic features of spring on the Cree are the sight and scent of bluebells which are present throughout much of the lower river catchment.